Heavy Traffic Can Cause July 4th New Mexico Trucking Accidents

 While many of us spent Independence Day rallying or celebrating with family, friends, and neighbors, many people were still working during July 4th.
 Trucking companies and logistics companies send their truck drivers out over the July 4th holiday because they have deadlines to meet.
 Especially since July Fourth was on a Wednesday this year, many trucking companies did not hesitate to keep business as usual.
 Yet July Fourth brings heavier traffic on our roadways while truck drivers are trying to weave their big rigs through traffic to get to their destination immediately to be paid.
 This is a dangerous recipe for serious New Mexico trucking accidents.

 Our Albuquerque trucking accident lawyer knows how dangerous July 4th can be for everyone on the roads.
 According to statistics, Independence day is one of the deadliest days on the roads and causes a high number of injuries and wrongful deaths.
-If you or a loved one have been seriously injured or if you lost a loved one in a New Mexico trucking accident, please call the Caruso Law Offices, P.C. to learn how we can help you and your family recover compensation you keep to pay for medical bills, lost wages, and funeral expenses by dialing (505) 883-5000.
+If you or a loved one have been seriously injured or if you lost a loved one in a New Mexico trucking accident, please call the NM Truck Accident Attorneys to learn how we can help you and your family recover compensation you keep to pay for medical bills, lost wages, and funeral expenses by dialing (505) 883-5000.

 Why July Fourth Causes New Mexico Trucking Accidents